Pisamad/p4api/p4api/README.md

 # p4api
-Perforce API using marchal syntax and promise
+Perforce API using marchal syntax and promise.

 Allow p4 command in asynchro (promise) or synchro mode.

 ## Syntax